chuanqisun/blog/src/posts/20240806-issues-with-web-ui-generation.md

 keywords: ["ai", "design"]
 ---

 With my [recent move](../reinventing-on-principle) into the AI+UX space, I'm noticing unresolved issues in Generating Web UI with LLM.
-I want to revisit these issues as my research progress.
+I want to revisit these issues as my research progresses.

 ## Hand-eye Coordination